viperML/nh/doc/01_README.md

   --help     Show this message and exit.

 Commands:
-  boot    Wrapper around nixos-rebuild <boot> and nvd. repl    Load a flake into a nix repl search  Search for packages switch  Wrapper around nixos-rebuild <switch> and nvd. test    Wrapper around nixos-rebuild <test> and nvd. update  Update a flake or any nix file containing fetchFromGitHub
+  boot       Wrapper around nixos-rebuild <boot> and nvd. gcr-clean  Find gcroots from a root directory, and delete them. repl       Load a flake into a nix repl search     Search for packages switch     Wrapper around nixos-rebuild <switch> and nvd. test       Wrapper around nixos-rebuild <test> and nvd. update     Update a flake or any nix file containing fetchFromGitHub
 ```